 When I first started selling on Amazon, I stayed away from any item that possibly needed to be poly bagged or shrink-wrapped, simply because I didn’t have an impulse sealer.
-I now kick myself when I think about how many profitable items I just left on the store shelves because of this.
+I kick myself when I think about how many profitable items I just left on the store shelves because of this.
 Ever since I got a quality impulse sealer, I’ve been able to source more inventory to sell on Amazon.

 An impulse sealer is a machine used to seal products, packaging, and other thermoplastic materials using heat.
 When the right amount of heat is applied, it will seal two layers of plastic together causing the bag to become closed.

 The two main ways I use an impulse sealer are to poly bag an item or to shrink-wrap an item.
 First, I’ll show you the supplies you need, and then toward the end of this post, I’ll show you a video with me demonstrating both poly bagging and shrink-wrapping with the impulse sealer.

 16-inch Impulse Sealer – Impulse sealers come in different sizes from 8 inches up to 20 inches.
 People always ask me what size impulse sealer they should get.
 Without any hesitation I tell them the 16-inch model.
 The first impulse sealer I purchased was a 14-inch model, and there were so many times I wished I had a longer reach for sealing.
 You might think that the extra 2 inches isn’t that big of a deal, but it really is.